Cato House

-The Cato House was built in 1858 for Lewis Llewellen Cato in Eufaula, Alabama.
+The Cato House was built in 1858 for Lewis Llewellen Cato in Eufaula, Alabama, United States.
 Cato was an attorney and a prominent secessionist.
 The one-story frame house was built by slave labor.
 The front of the house features a broad porch with a central pediment over the double front doors.
 A central hall leads to a dining room in the center of the house, flanked by parlors and the master bedroom.
 Another dining room and a bedroom are to the rear.
 The attic in the shallow-pitched pyramidal roof is surmounted by a small pavilion, itself surrounded by a small porch.

 The Cato House was placed on the National Register of Historic Places on May 27, 1971.

 Background

 The house was built on land bought from the Creek Indians and has been owned by the Cato family for the greater part of its existence.
 The first house owner, Lewis Llewellen Cato came to Barbour County, Alabama in 1837.
 He was a native of Hancock County, Georgia, and was a prominent citizen of Barbour during his life.
 He devoted himself assiduously to the law and became an able attorney, of very sound opinions.
 From 1861 to 1865, he represented the county in the senate with credit to his constituents and to himself.
 He died December 4, 1868.

 The house is reputed to be the setting of the most influential secessionist meetings held in Alabama from 1858 to 1860.
 Here, a group of lawyers and politicians, including Alpheus Baker, Edward C. Bullock, Henry D. Clayton, John Gill Shorter, and James L. Pugh, among others, and known as the Eufaula Regency, assembled throughout the decade and gave strength to the effort of spawning the Southern Rights Clubs which flourished under the tutelage of William Lowndes Yancey.

 Lewis Llewellen Cato, an attorney, known in Alabama as "the great secessionist" was Yancey's friend and a prominent member of the Eufaula Regency.